 - 1. Apply knowledge of occupational therapy theory, therapeutic skills, and therapeutic use of self in a clinical setting. - 2.
-Utilize the AOTA's Occupational Therapy Guide to Practice and the Occupational Therapy Practice Framework: Domain and Process, 3rd edition (AOTA, 2014) as a foundation when promoting the occupational therapy profession to other professionals and consumers. - 3.
-Assess the needs of clientele at the site and determine how to integrate occupational therapy into current programing. - 4.
+Utilize the AOTA's Occupational Therapy Guide to Practice and the Occupational Therapy Practice Framework: Domain and Process, 4th edition (AOTA, 2020) as a foundation when promoting the occupational therapy profession to other professionals and consumers. - 3.
+Assess the needs of clientele at the site and determine how to integrate occupational therapy into current programming. - 4.
 Utilize current occupational therapy scholarly reports and publications to support decisions about evidence-based, best practice choices for clients on assigned caseload. - 5.
 Plan occupation-based interventions and modify as needed. - 6.
 Demonstrate professional behaviors in all interactions including during the supervisory process. - 7.
 Exhibit work behaviors reflective of the profession's philosophy, ethical principles, knowledge base and practice guidelines. - 8.
-Exhibit the ability to effectively communicate and collaborate with members of other disciplines and with clients and families. - 9.
-Integrate psychosocial factors that influence engagement in occupations into the development of client-centered, occupation-based interventions and outcomes.
+Exhibit the ability to effectively communicate and collaborate with members of other disciplines and with clients and families.

+9. Integrate psychosocial factors that influence engagement in occupations into the development of client-centered, occupation-based interventions and outcomes.

 The OTA student will utilize background knowledge and demonstrate treatment interventions consistent with the type of facility and identified client needs.
-Specific FW II objectives may be prepared by the non-OT fieldwork educators using Maria College's NON-TRADITIONAL FIELDWORK II LEARNING OBJECTIVES, consultation with OTA Faculty regarding practice demands for the population served, and the following official documents as reference:
+Specific FW II objectives may be prepared by the fieldwork educators using Maria College's NON-TRADITIONAL FIELDWORK II LEARNING OBJECTIVES above, modified from the Site-Specific Objectives of the Upstate NY Fieldwork Consortium on the Maria College OTA web page under "Fieldwork Information," and/or consultation with OTA Faculty regarding practice demands for the population served, and the following official documents as reference: